HuanyuKuo/BASIL-public/README.md

     D = ENTER YOUR DILUTION FACTOR
     N = ENTER YOUR CARRYING CAPACITY i.e., total population size before dilution
     ```
-2. Input data.
-Place your barcode-count data (txt file) under "./input/", with barcodes=row and time-point=column.
+2. For input data, place your barcode-count data (txt file) under "./input/", with barcodes=row and time-point=column.
 The unit of time must be in cycle, not generations.
 3. Test your input data.
 Open "./main_scripts/myReadfile.py".
 Make **datafilename** as your input file name.
     ```sh
     datafilename =  YOUR INPUT DATA NAME (barcode-count)